NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 This code sets the morning section's color, font size, and defines the padding and margins for this section.

 ## 9. **Styling the Afternoon Section**
-Now, let's style the afternoon section:
+Now, style the afternoon section:

 - [ ] Add the following code next in your `styles.css` file